Ladefoged Scholarship Awards

 Applications will be reviewed by the Department’s Student Research Support committee.
 Students will be notified within two weeks of the application deadlines.

-Please note that although funds for subjects and consultants are not provided by this program, if your research requires subjects or consultants you will need to have your plans approved by the Office for the Protection of Research Subjects.
+Please note that if your research requires subjects or consultants, you will need to have your plans approved by the Office for the Protections of Research Subjects, regardless of which department fund is supporting you.